SMAC-Group/course_intro_statistics/chapters/chapter2.md

 ---
 title: 'Chapter 2: Control Structures'
 description:
-  'Understand how control structures dictate the flow of control.'
+  'Understand how control structures dictate the flow of execution of a sequence of operations.'
 prev: /chapter1
 next: /chapter3
 type: chapter